gamboabdoulraoufou/web-server-for-django-app/README.md

 ## Web server for Django App
 This post provides a quick and easy way to set up web server for multiple Apps.
 It shows how to:
+- Create simple app
-- Set-up virtualhosts for classical app
+- Set-up virtualhosts for simple app
-- Set-up virtualhosts for Django App
+- Create Django web app
+- Configuring mod_wsgi virtual host

 _My configuration:_
 - 1 VM on Google Compute Engine